RCA's Amazing AR-88 Series of Receivers

 replacements had been so problematic.

 I cleaned the new AR-88 gear box with a WD-40 flush and brush.
 I then repacked the shaft bearings using the old style "stringy" sodium-based grease.
 This grease is similar to the original grease used in the 1940s and has a higher viscosity than modern "red" grease.
+This "stringy" grease has much better damping qualities, that is, the ability to reduce clearances in the gear teeth for a smoother mesh and operation.
 After mounting and connecting the coupler, the new gear box performed perfectly.

 Another Part Surfaces - I was able to trade some medium size RCA knobs for a nice condition tuning condenser cover.
 Though the RF cover is still missing, having the tuning condenser cover is important as it provides protection to the tuning condenser and slightly alters the RF tracking, though not enough to affect alignment significantly.